-11.2.16.1 Completion Requirements for Master of Innovation Management Degree
+Completion Requirements for Master in Innovation Management Degree

-To be awarded a Master of Innovation Management (MIM) degree, the following requirements must be satisfied:
+To be awarded a Master in Innovation Management (MIM) degree, the following requirements must be satisfied:

 - a student must complete 180 (CATS) credits of coursework as follows: - I. 120 (CATS) Credits in six (6) Modules and 60 (CATS) Credits in a Dissertation - II.
 Students must achieve a minimum overall grade average of Pass with Merit or above on the Grading Scale to graduate from the Master Degree program.